 I was watching Dr. Phil yesterday and the teenager on the show was refusing to go to school.
-In this case, it appeared to be a mix of an addiction (video games) and attention seeking behavior due to his parents’ divorce.
+In this case, it appeared to be a mix of addiction (video games) and attention-seeking behavior due to his parents’ divorce.
 But you could just kind of tell that one day, Mom wakes up and is asking, “How did we get here?”
 Am I right?
 So, no judgment here.
 Let’s just try to get it fixed for you.

 These tips are for all kids, with or without an IEP/504.

-8 tips for dealing with School Refusal
+8 Tips for Dealing with School Refusal

-- Go with your gut.
 Parents usually know when a problem is a problem or just a blip on the radar.
 Is this just a minor parenting and discipline issue that requires you to be a bit more strict and stringent for a while?
 Or is it truly time for an intervention?
 Have social and/or academic demands changed recently?

-- Find the source/cause.
 All behavior tells you something.
 What is this behavior trying to tell you?
 Bullying?
 Learning disability?
 Anxiety?
 What is your child saying?
 Can you find a pattern or an incident that may have triggered this?

 Whether we like it or not, truancy laws exist.
 We may not think they are fair or reasonable, but that’s not for us to decide.
 You need to familiarize yourself with your state truancy laws and be proactive (point 2 above).
 This is why you need your paper trail.
 If you find yourself in truancy court, you want to have data and documentation that you have been trying to solve this problem.

 If the child has a Behavior Plan, either it is insufficient/inappropriate for that child, or it’s not being followed.
 So it has to be fixed.
 If the child does not have an IEP or Behavior Plan, you need to ask for IEP evaluations to get one.

-- Seek treatment.
 The IEP process is long.
 From a letter requesting evaluations to a Behavior Plan in place could easily take 100 days.
 While you are waiting, see what your insurance plan covers.
 Or if your state offers Wraparound Behavioral Health options.

-- Pursue other options.
-One of the hardest thought hurdles for us as a society is the vision we have in our public school system.
+One of the hardest thought hurdles for us as a society is the vision we have for our public school system.
 What we are learning is that we are not one-size-fits-all.
 Maybe homeschooling is the best option for your child.
 Or a different IEP placement or a home cyber school.

 And a bonus 9th tip: Take time to read all of those hyperlinks that I provided.
 This is a complex issue and not one that can be addressed in just one blog post.